 How America Facilitated the Rise of China

 Without going into the earlier history of China I think it is a good idea to start from the 19th century.
 This was a momentous period in China's history as China became weak and lost the opium wars to the British.
 The British along with the other Western powers were able to extract concessions like the lease of Hong Kong and special privileges in China.
-The Chinese revolution of 1911 led by Dr. Sun Yat Sen did not help matters and very soon the communists establish their own niche in the Chinese political arena.
-The successor to Dr. Sun Yat Was General Chang Kai Shek who led the Koumingtan party also called the Nationalist Party.
+The Chinese revolution of 1911 led by Dr. Sun Yat Sen did not help matters and very soon the communists appeared on the scene.
+The successor to Dr. Sun Yat was General Chiang Kai Shek who led the Kuomintang party( Nationalist Party.)

 For two decades after 1949, the Americans refused to recognize the Communist government in Beijing.
 They carried on with the myth that the Nationalists who were confined to Formosa represented entire China.